Fiori-Tracker/fioritracker.github.io/1909SPS08/installation/troubleshooting.md

 # OData services smoke test

-Point 2 starts a status check for all Firoi Tracker OData services.
+Point 2 starts a status check for all Fiori Tracker OData services.
 If everything works correctly, then all services should have green squares next to them.

 ![](/res/odata_smoke_test.png)